aha124/Parkside-Website/scripts/README.md

 The script determines which chorus an event belongs to by looking for keywords in the event title and description.
 You can customize these keywords by modifying the `harmonyKeywords` and `melodyKeywords` arrays in the `determineChorus` function.

+### Dummy Events

+If no events are found in ChoirGenius, the script will create dummy events to ensure the website always has content to display.
+You can customize these dummy events in the `main` function.

 ## Troubleshooting

 If you encounter issues:

 - **Login Failures**: Ensure your username and password are correct
-- **No Events Found**: Check that your ChoirGenius account has upcoming events
+- **No Events Found**: Check that your ChoirGenius account has upcoming events.
+The script will create dummy events if none are found.
 - **Script Errors**: The unofficial API may break if ChoirGenius changes their website structure.
 Check for updates to the library.
 - **URL Issues**: If the login URL changes, update the `CHOIR_GENIUS_URL` in the script
+- **Library Method Issues**: If you see errors about missing methods, the library may have changed.
+The script tries multiple approaches to handle this.

 ## Resources